rukayah/Calculating_Over_hours/README.md

 # Calculating_Over_hours

-This projects is meants to show the client at the end of the month how much energy they have consume which is out of the contracted hours.
-We call this overhours
+This project shows the client at the end of the month how much energy they have consumed, which is out of the contracted hours.
+We call this over hours.
 Example:

-A client should not use more than 13 hours in a day The client used 14 hours
+A client should not use energy for over 13 hours in a day.

-The over hour of 1 has to be accounted for and billed the client respectively
+If the client used 14 hours, the overhour of 1 has to be accounted for and billed to the client, respectively.